-Automatically Send Shipping Labels to Multiple Vendors using WooCommerce FedEx Shipping Plugin
+Automatically Send Shipping Labels to Multiple Vendors using WooCommerce Shipping Plugin for FedEx

 In this article, we will introduce you to a simple solution that will streamline the entire shipping process for both the store owner and the vendors.
-You will see how the FedEx Shipping plugin along with the Multi-vendor addon can automatically send the FedEx shipping labels to your respective vendors.
+You will see how the WooCommerce Shipping plugin for FedEx along with the Multi-vendor addon can automatically send the FedEx shipping labels to your respective vendors.

 Setting up multiple vendors on your WooCommerce